nick3633/multibitrate-video-encode/README.md

 The number of frames, FPS, resolution must be the same for both HDR and SDR version of the input video.\
 Input files should be placed in the same directory with metadata.json.

+## Audio Input
+5.1 surround (L R C LFE Ls Rs) and stereo (L R) embedded in main video file or as a seperate file.\
+Audio duration and video duration should be the same.

 ## metadata.json Examples
 ### SDR without embedded audio